SBI Exams are conducted by the State Bank of India to hire eligible candidates for various posts like:

 SBI SO Vacancy 2021 – 148 vacancies

 SBI holds the right to declare the number of vacancies to be released.
 Hence, it may increase or decrease in number.
 To explore the SBI Vacancy in detail, check at the linked article.

 The SBI bank exam syllabus is pretty similar to other bank exams.
 Irrespective of test type – SBI PO, Clerk or SO, candidates are assessed based on the following sections:

 - Professional Banking Knowledge

 There is a wide range of topics which are covered under each section type.
-It is advisable for students to consult prior years SBI exam papers, refer sample papers and take mock tests to get a good understanding of the weightage of each section.
-Besides, having some basic know-how of the exam pattern would be of great help before candidates sit for the main SBI exam.
-Candidates should fill the SBI exam form once they are fully aware of the exam pattern, syllabus, exam dates, eligibility criteria before they decide to take up any of the SBI online exams.
+Students should consult prior years SBI exam papers, refer sample papers and take mock tests to get a good understanding of the weightage of each section.
+Besides, having some necessary know-how of the exam pattern would be of great help before candidates sit for the main SBI exam.

 SBI Exam Dates

 State Bank of India (SBI) releases the important dates of different SBI bank exams like PO, Clerk, and SO along with its official notifications.
 Aspirants must carefully check the exam schedule before applying for the SBI exams.

 Candidates need to constantly keep an eye on the official SBI website (sbi.co.in) to stay updated about any important updates with respect to the different exams.